jscavetta95/honey-production-models/README.md

-# honey-production-models
+Predicting Honey Production with Bioclimatic Variables

-Predictive Modeling of Honey Production using Bio-climatic Variables
+The data and the interactive predictive maps need to be uncompressed.